GingerNinja23/ipop-documentation/Development-workflow.md

         $ git checkout -b my-feature

 5. Develop on the **my-feature** branch.

-    *   Edit code.

-    *   Commit changes to **my-feature** branch:
+Commit changes to **my-feature**
+    branch:

         $ git add .
         $ git commit -m "commit message"

     Always keep the first line of the commit message shorter than 55 characters.
 If you need to write a longer commit message, use just `git commit` (no `-m` flag) which will open your $EDITOR for you to write the commit message.
 Make sure to use a blank line to separate the first line from the rest of the commit message.

-    *   Push your branch to GitHub periodically.
+6. Push your branch to GitHub periodically.

         $ git push origin my-feature

     Caution: Don't **pull** or **merge** from upstream.
 Doing so creates weird-looking merge commits and makes the history messy.
 Instead,